Battle of Black Mingo: Aftermath

 Word of Marion's success spread, and he continued to recruit well after the battle.
 He also learned a lesson: he reportedly never again crossed a bridge intending surprise without first laying blankets down on it.
+On applying blankets to muffle bridge crossings, historian Alan Pell Crawford observed: "This was an admirable goal, but a problem in so far as Marion’s men often had no blankets at all, much less enough to share with a bridge."